-We never expected for it to grow as much as it has so far, we managed to reach 2.5k followers in the first 10 weeks of opening the brand, especially throughout the uncertain times we’re in currently.
+We never expected it to grow as much as it has so far.
+We managed to reach 2.5k followers in the first 10 weeks of opening the brand, especially throughout the uncertain times we’re in currently.
 We’ve also sold out of multiple items we’ve launched which were produced by Pins and Knuckles.
 We’re constantly bringing new ideas to the table and with input from our great reps and customers, we’ve been able to bring out multiple products in such a short space of time.

 What advice do you wish you had on day one?

-To get a bigger inventory of stock in and multiple products with different designs/colours.
+To get a bigger inventory of stock and multiple products with different designs/colours.
 Also to prepare for things to not go 100% smoothly at the start.

 With social media being such an important marketing tool, could you explain your approach towards it?
 Have any tips for our readers?

 We aim to use sensible hashtags and ad’s that speak to the audience we would like to reach.
 Also, we try to be as interactive with our followers as possible with the opportunity for their input into what they may or may not want to see.
 At the end of the day, it’s a product for the people.